 The first stage in earning your doctoral degree is completing required coursework.
 Students often take these classes as part of a cohort, meaning they learn alongside their peers as they progress through the program together.
 However, some programs may be self-paced, allowing students to proceed at their own speed.
 Most full-time students finish their coursework in two to three years.

 The second stage of earning a degree is completing a dissertation.
-Generally speaking, students work with a faculty adviser on their dissertation, but they do the majority of their research and writing independently and at their own pace.
+Generally speaking, students work with a faculty advisor on their dissertation, but they do the majority of their research and writing independently and at their own pace.
 When finished, students defend their dissertation in front of a faculty committee.
 Most full-time students complete the dissertation process in one to four years.

 Accreditation for Online Doctorate in Educational Psychology Degrees